jnz/stm32boy/README.md

     make

-Warning !!
-This will not compile without a ROM file, which is NOT part of this repository.
+⚠️  This will not compile without a ROM file, which is NOT part of this repository. ⚠️

 Adding a ROM file
 -----------------